Novak Djokovic beats Nick Kyrgios for 7th Wimbledon title - NewsBreak

 Djokovic is not bothered by a deficit — in a game, a set, a match.
 He does not mind problem-solving.
 And at Wimbledon, for quite some time now, he does not get defeated.

-Djokovic used his steady brilliance to beat the ace-delivering, trick-shot-hitting, constantly chattering Kyrgios 4-6, 6-3, 6-4, 7-6 (3) on Sunday for a fourth consecutive championship at the All England Club and seventh overall.
+Djokovic used his steady brilliance to beat the ace-delivering, trick-shot-hitting, constantly chattering Kyrgios 4-6, 6-3, 6-4, 7-6 (3) on Sunday for a fourth consecutive Wimbledon championship and seventh overall.

-“Every single time, it gets more and more meaningful and special," the top-seeded Djokovic said.
-“It always has been, and will be, the most special tournament in my heart.
-The one that motivated me and inspired me to start playing tennis in a small little mountain resort in Serbia.”

 Among men, only Federer, with eight, has won more titles at Wimbledon than Djokovic.
 In the professional era, only Federer was older (by less than a year) than the 35-year-old Djokovic when winning at the All England Club.